-Welcome to Stacy Hawkins Adams’ 2019 Summer Writing Series!
+Welcome to Stacy Hawkins Adams’ first Writing Workshop of 2022!

-Writing workshops for aspiring authors and others interested in exploring their love of writing and/or writing for publication.
+What is Writing @ The Garden?
+Writing workshops for aspiring authors and others interested in learning more about penning fiction or nonfiction, the publishing world or journaling.
 Hosted at Lewis Ginter Botanical Garden in Richmond, Virginia by award-winning author, essayist and writer mentor Stacy Hawkins Adams.

-- Practice your craft in a beautiful setting, with an experienced, motivational instructor
+- Receive tips and advice in a beautiful setting, with an experienced, motivational instructor

 SIGN UP BELOW for this intimate and inspiring class!